Stealing The Scream: 2004 theft

 An innocent bystander snapped this photograph of the thieves making their get-away with The Scream and Madonna

 On 8 April 2005 a suspect was arrested in connection with the theft.
 However, Oslo police indicated that they had not yet recovered the paintings.
 Despite police assurance that a recovery was likely, a rumour surfaced that the paintings had been burned by the suspect to hide evidence of the crime.
 More arrests followed and eventually six men faced charges related to the theft of the paintings, which still had not been located by authorities.
-In June 2005, Oslo’s city government posted an award of 2 million Norwegian krone for information leading to the recovery of the Scream.
-To ‘sweeten’ the deal, M&M, the candy maker, also announced that they would give 2 million M&M’s in exchange for the return of The Scream.
+In June 2005, Oslo’s city government posted an award of 2 million Norwegian krone for information leading to the recovery of The Scream.
+To ‘sweeten’ the deal, so to speak, M&M, the candy maker, also announced that they would give 2 million M&M’s in exchange for the return of The Scream.

 Despite this incentive, no one came forward.

 Meanwhile the six suspects were charged with stealing The Scream and in May 2006 three of them were convicted of the crime and were handed prison sentences.
 Bjørn Hoen was sentenced to 7 years for planning the heist; Petter Tharaldsen was sentenced to 8 years for driving the get-away car; Petter Rosenvinge was sentenced to 4 years for supplying the car.
 Futhermore Hoen and Tharaldsen were ordered to pay the astronomical sum of 750 million kroner, the estimated value of the paintings, to the City of Oslo; a symbolic sentence.
 Meanwhile, The Scream was still nowhere to be found.